Lunch with Tony

 - Cloud Hazing: Clouds move and produce storms.
 When life sucks and plans fail, revisit your vision and implement the lessons disappointments teach.
 Your document may need to be shelved during life's storms.
 Rain ruins documents; know when to put your long term vision into relationship with short term disappointments.

-- Building A Staircase: Write plan to become the desired 30-3-60-90 year old
+- Building A Staircase: Write the plan to become the desired 30-3-60-90 year old

 - Building An Altar: Your castle will cost; get used to daily, weekly, monthly, annual and once-a-hockey period sacrifices.
 Rewards require risk.
 Create a lifestyle of surrender.

-- Finding A Tribe: Discover / create community around and away from your Castle In The Sky
+- Finding A Tribe: Discover / create community around and away from your Castle In The Sky.

 Comments